Chickenpox and Shingles Tests

 Viral detection involves finding VZV in a blood, fluid, or tissue sample.
 This can be done either by culturing the virus or by detecting the virus's genetic material (VZV DNA).

 - VZV DNA testing - performed to detect VZV genetic material in a person's sample.
 This method is sensitive.
-It can identify and quantitate the virus.
+It can identify and measure the amount of the virus.

 - Direct Fluorescent Antibody (DFA) - this test visualizes the presence of VZV in the cells taken from a person's skin lesion using a special microscope and labeled antibody.
-It is rapid, but less specific and sensitive than the VZV culture and DNA testing.
+It is rapid, but less specific and sensitive than DNA testing.

 - VZV culture - culture is not very reliable for VZV and can lead to false-negative results.

-The choice of tests and samples collected depends on the person, their symptoms, and on the doctor's clinical findings.
+The choice of tests and samples collected depends on the person, their symptoms, and on the healthcare practitioner's clinical findings.

 When is it ordered?